 The condenser will get dirtier because of its location near the floor though.
 Sometimes bottom mount refrigerators can require more maintenance because of this.

-Top-mount Commercial Refrigerator
+Pros and Cons of a Top-mount Commercial Refrigerator

 Top mount refrigerators maximize the amount of usable space on the interior.
 Bottom mount refrigerators require insulation to be built over the condenser which takes up valuable space.